Children in Low-Income Families Local Measure

 - Levels of child poverty in Somerset are consistently below South West and national averages, but mask significant variations at lower geographical levels.

-- Glastonbury St Edmund's ward had the highest proportion of children (under 16) living in poverty (33.8%).
+- Bridgwater Hamp ward had the highest proportion of children (under 16) living in poverty (28.2%).

-- Other Somerset wards where the proportion of children living in poverty was at least one in four were in parts of Bridgwater, Taunton, Highbridge & Burnham and Williton:
+- Glastonbury St. Edmund's ward and Chard Combe were the only other Somerset wards where the proportion of children living in poverty was at least one in four.

 It should be noted that the Children in Low-Income Families Local Measure is a relative measure of poverty (so, for example, if the national median income level falls, so does the 'poverty line', and fewer households will fall below this threshold).